People often ask

 - Position the Post: Lay out exactly where the post will go.

-- Mark the Concrete: Make marks for the four anchor holes.
+- Mark the Concrete: Mark the spots for the four anchor holes.

-- Drill the Holes: Using a hammer drill, create holes about 3.5-4 inches deep (or deeper for commercial fences).
+- Drill the Holes: Use a hammer drill to create holes about 3.5–4 inches deep (deeper for commercial fences).

-- Insert the Anchors: Tap in the concrete anchors to the appropriate depth.
+- Insert the Anchors: Tap the concrete anchors to the correct depth.

-- Align the Post: Place the post over the anchors, ensuring the holes line up.
+- Align the Post: Place the post over the anchors, lining up the holes.

-- Level the Post: Adjust the post for level using galvanized or stainless steel washers as needed.
+- Level the Post: Adjust for level using galvanized or stainless steel washers as needed.

-- Secure the Post: Tighten the nuts on the anchors to hold the post in place.
+- Secure the Post: Tighten the nuts on the anchors to lock the post in place.

 Handling Uneven Surfaces

-Even the best concrete surfaces aren’t always level.
-In those cases, we use washers hidden beneath the baseplate to adjust the height and angle, ensuring the post is perfectly level.
-For more extreme slopes, we can custom-weld an angled baseplate or use a grinder to even out the surface.
+Even the best concrete isn’t always level.
+In these cases, we use washers hidden beneath the baseplate to adjust the height and angle so the post is perfectly level.
+For more extreme slopes, we can custom-weld an angled baseplate or use a grinder to level the surface.

 Core Drilling for Special Cases